AmitRockBear/Advanced_Topics_In_Programming_hw1/README.md

 ### `House.h` and `House.cpp`

 These files define the `House` class, which represents the house layout and dirt levels.
-It includes methods for checking walls, managing dirt levels, and visualizing the house.
+It includes methods for checking walls and managing dirt levels.

 ### `Algorithm.h`, `Algorithm.cpp` (and `abstract_algorithm.h`)